 So does Astro Logos fit these parameters?

 Yes.
 We’re not the only teachers who do but these are the standards we have prescribed and we use them to set the benchmarks of everything we undertake in our professional life.
-Both of us at Astro Logos hold F.A.A.
-Diplomas - Bernadette Brady since 1987 and Darrelyn Gunzburg since 1988 and Bernadette Brady holds an M.A. in Cultural Astrology and Astronomy from Bath Spa University (UK) and is currently reading for her doctorate in astrology and chaos theory.
+Both of us at Astro Logos hold FAA Diplomas - Bernadette Brady since 1987 and Darrelyn Gunzburg since 1988.
+Bernadette Brady holds an MA in Cultural Astrology and Astronomy from Bath Spa University (UK) and a PhD from the University of Wales Trinity Saint David in the role of fate within contemporary astroogy.
+Darrelyn Gunzburg holds a BA (Hons) from the Open University (UK) and a PhD from the University of Bristol in the role of astrology in connection with medieval art in a fresco scheme in Padua, Italy.

 2. How long have those teachers been teaching successfully?